High Risk

 Like any payments tool that offers solutions for accepting credit cards, Square occasionally deactivates user accounts.
 Of course, Square is a major player in its field.
 Its software can generate sales reports, manage inventory, and provide analytics compatible with your business.
 Instead of charging monthly fees, Square charges a per-transaction processing fee, which is a plus for certain small businesses.

-If you ever join the Square Deactivated My Account club, you’ll find that Square’s customer service is limited in certain ways.
+If you ever join the Square Deactivated My Account club, you’ll find that Square’s customer service is somewhat limited.
 We’re here to help!
-Below, we explain what to do if Square suspends your transfers or deactivates your account and how a high-risk merchant account can present a viable working alternative.
+Below, we explain what to do if Square suspends your transfers or deactivates your account and how a high-risk merchant account can present a viable alternative.

 Why is Square Holding My Money?